 - TK-12 public education programs are open to all regardless of immigration status.
-TK and kindergarten are only operated through schools and are free.
+ETK (Early TK), TK and kindergarten are only operated through schools and are free.

 - Preschool programs that are operated through schools may range from private pay to no-cost options.
 Contact your local school district to learn if they have preschool programs.
-If you are looking for preschool programs outside of schools, please contact Santa Clara County's Childcare Resource and Referral program at 669-212-5437 to learn about your options.
+You can also contact Santa Clara County's Childcare Resource and Referral program at 669-212-5437 to learn about your options.
 Families may qualify for low-cost preschool if they meet certain eligibility.
 Eligibility may vary depending on the program you select.
 The R&R team can provide you with information to make the best decision for you and your child.